Earth Notes: On Dynamic Demand Control Potential Value (2009)Updated 2020-09-03 19:47 GMT.

 Electricity grids already have to cope with large swings in demand, minute-by-minute, cycle-by-cycle.
 This is at least in part unpredictable.
-Alongside this there is the planned and sudden/unplanned disconnection/failure of generators.
+Alongside this there is planned and sudden unplanned disconnection or failure ('tripping') of generators.
 With an increasing proportion of intermittent renewable generation such as wind in the mix (overtaking hydro for the first time in 2007 in the UK for example), the task gets a little harder.

 Grid operators such as the National Grid in the UK deal with this 'balancing' in a number of ways.
 Generators on can be on hot (eg 'frequency-response') or warm or cold standby and can respond to power shortfalls with varying degrees of speed and efficiency on the 'supply' side of the equation.